Juniordell/Juniordell/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React and Node
+- 🌱 I’m currently learning React, React Native and Node

 <!--